Butte-Silver Bow Public Archives

-The Butte-Silver Bow Public Archives was established in 1981 by ordinance to maintain the non-current records of the city-county of Butte-Silver Bow.
-Given the significant industrial, political, and social history of Butte in the American West, the government records and archival holdings are in great demand by scholars, authors, and genealogists.
-The mission of the Archives is to:
+The Butte Silver Bow Public Archives was established in 1981 by ordinance to maintain the non-current records of the city-county of Butte-Silver Bow.
+Given the significant industrial, political and social history of Butte in the American West, the government records and archival holdings are in great demand by scholars, authors and genealogists.

 To learn more about the Archives' services, events, and collections, visit their website at www.buttearchives.org.

 - Be the official repository for all non-current government records of Butte-Silver Bow

 - Acquire, maintain and preserve historical documents, photographs and manuscripts pertaining to the history of Butte-Silver Bow

 - Provide public access to the document and manuscript collections at the Archives

 - Work with educators to enhance the classroom experience

 - Provide service to the preservation community of Butte-Silver Bow

 The Archives is housed in a Fire Hall constructed in 1900 that is on the National Register of Historic Places.
 The Butte-Silver Bow Public Archives research facility was restored in 2007, and the state-of- the- art archival vaults were constructed at the same time.